beetsolutions/code-challenge-frontend/README.md

 - Publish the app on your chosen cloud provider
 - Let us know that you've completed the challenge

+# Solution approach : MVVM Clean Architecture: Mars Weather App

+This repository show cases an implementation of MVVM clean architecture using Koin, Coroutines, Retrofit

+#### Following packages are available in te app:
+1. **di**: Dependency providing classes using Koin.
+2. **data/domain**: It contains all the data/domain accessing and manipulating components.
+3. **presentation**: View classes along with their corresponding ViewModel.

+#### Device Tests
+##### UI Tests
+Show cases Espresso for UI testing.
+Main fragment is limited to a ViewModel, each test mocks related ViewModel to run the tests.

 # License

 This project is licensed under MIT.
 Feel free to use it anyway you see fit.